• Skip to primary navigation

 Matcha Green Tea Milkshake!!!!!

 I've been there about 15 times already this year and countless times last year and you know what I get?
 Their green tea smoothie.
-Ever.
+Every.
 Single.
 Time.
 Sure I am curious about their Liquid Luck smoothie (yes, it's totally named after Felix Felicis), but I mean, come on... it's a green tea smoothie.
 And it's the best darn green tea smoothie ever.

 I also make green tea scones at least twice a month.
 When I was living in London, I would travel 45 minutes on the bus just to get these super cute puff pastries filled with this really delicious green tea goo in it.
 (To this day, I still don't know what that goo was made out of, but it was good.)